spotfiresoftware/tibco-streaming-samples/web/openapi-server/openapi-server-ef/README.md

 * [openapi-server-ef](src/site/markdown/index.md)

-_This is a Spotfire approved sample._
+_This is a TIBCO approved sample._

 ---
-Copyright (c) 2018-2023 Cloud Software Group, Inc.
+Copyright (c) 2018-2025 Cloud Software Group, Inc.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: